CarterMoody/LiveInteractiveBirdFeeder/README.md

 # Arduino Configuration:
-With wires attached to the TX/RX pins of the Arduino, it cannot communicate via USB (uploading code to the device will fail) unplug the wires and try reuploading.
+- With wires attached to the TX/RX pins of the Arduino, it cannot communicate via USB. (uploading code to the device will fail) unplug the wires and try reuploading.

 # RPi Configuration:
-Install Raspbian (I am using July 2019 Version) Establish WiFi connectivity for the RPi
+- Install Raspbian (I am using July 2019 Version)
+- Establish WiFi connectivity for the RPi
-Install at least Python 3 to the RPi
+- Install at least Python 3 to the RPi
-There are many tutorials online to do this.
-After following one, ensure the latest version of Python is installed and used by default by running version command: python -v
+	- There are many tutorials online to do this.
+	- After following one, ensure the latest version of Python is installed and used by default by running version command: python -v
-The RPi must have SSH enabled in preferences
+- The RPi must have SSH enabled in preferences
-The RPi must have Serial Communication enabled in preferences
+- The RPi must have Serial Communication enabled in preferences

 # XBEE Configuration:
 With the XBEE’s I could only find limited information detailing how to communicate between an Arduino and Raspberry Pi.
 A couple things to remember are that you must enable serial communication on the RPi and make sure that the Arduino does not have anything plugged into the tx/rx pins when uploading a sketch.
 Furthermore, in the links provided below, the tx/rx pins are flipped for RPi.
 Just remember that if you’re receiving communication use the RX pin, and transmitting something should go out on the TX line.

 I found these tutorials extremely helpful.
-Circuit Digest XBEE Raspberry Pi: https://circuitdigest.com/microcontroller-projects/raspberry-pi-xbee-module-interfacing Circuit Digest XBEE Arduino: https://circuitdigest.com/microcontroller-projects/arduino-xbee-module-interfacing-tutorial These are essentially the same tutorial except each one connects a computer to either an arduino or a raspberry pi.
+- Circuit Digest XBEE Raspberry Pi: https://circuitdigest.com/microcontroller-projects/raspberry-pi-xbee-module-interfacing
+- Circuit Digest XBEE Arduino: https://circuitdigest.com/microcontroller-projects/arduino-xbee-module-interfacing-tutorial
+These are essentially the same tutorial except each one connects a computer to either an arduino or a raspberry pi.
 I followed both of these to flash the receiver/sender info to the XBEE modules.
 There are specific places in the code I provide that send a signal over the serial output (RPi to XBEE send signal) and certain places (loop) in the Arduino code where I listen for a signal (XBEE to Arduino receive signal).